Lesly4/Embeding_vector_API/README.md

 ---

-## 📄 1.
-Prepare Your Input Text (JSON)
+##  How to Use the API

-Create a JSON file containing the text you want to convert.
+### 1️⃣ Create a JSON File Containing Your Text

-Example: create **text.json** with your content:
+Create a file such as `text.json` and include your text:

 ```json
 {